 The Cubs and Mark Prior (11-7, 3.67) come to an agreement on a one-year $3.65 million contract, making his salary $900,000 more than the right-hander would have earned under the $3.3 million contract offer voided in November.
 The fireballer’s previous contract gave him the right to terminate the deal once he became eligible for salary arbitration.

 The multi-player deal between Boston and Cleveland, held up by Guillermo Mota’s physical results, the delay of another trade in which the Indians get Jason Michaels from the Phillies, and Commissioner Bud Selig's needed approval of any transaction worth at least $1 million, is finally completed.
-Eight players are exchanged, including Indians outfielder Coco Crisp, reliever David Riske and backstop Josh Bard going to the Red Sox for recently acquired third base prospect Andy Marte, catcher Kelly Shoppach, a player to be named later (minor league right-hander Randy Newsom).
+Eight players are exchanged, including Indians outfielder Coco Crisp, reliever David Riske and backstop Josh Bard going to the Red Sox for recently acquired third base prospect Andy Marte, catcher Kelly Shoppach, and a player to be named later (minor league right-hander Randy Newsom).

 Nobuhiko Matsunaka agrees to a seven-year contract, making it the longest deal ever signed by a Japanese player in professional baseball.
 The 32 year-old Softbank Hawks slugger will earn an estimated 500 million yen a year plus additional incentives based on performance